dwmorrin/gas-eco/README.md

 Google Apps Script inventory management program.

 ## Features
-* Works with barcodes to associate items with students.
-* Uses Sheets as a database.
+* Uses Sheets as a database to track inventory checked out to users
+* web app UI set up for use with barcode scanners

+## Non-features
+* Currently tailored for a specific use case (generalizing is on the todo list)

 ## Code organization
 ### Client-side